Responding to the Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD)

 STEP3 Evaluation of Business Impact

-In FY2021, the Group assumed that of the selected risks, the introduction of carbon tax and extreme weather and disasters may particularly cause significant impacts on revenue and expenses and conducted the analyses and business impact assessments below.
+In FY2023, recognizing the possibility that the introduction of a carbon tax and abnormal weather and disasters would exert a particularly large impact on revenue and costs among the risks that we extracted, we performed the below analysis and business impact evaluation.

 ● Items evaluated